 Now slice the artichoke in half from the top to the bottom through the stem.
 Cut off the tops of the remaining leaves, approximately 1 cm above the bulb.
 Scrape out the hard fibrous ‘choke’ with a teaspoon (a grapefruit spoon does a brilliant job).

 Put the cleaned artichokes into a medium saucepan.
 Add the boiling water, Vegetable Stock and half heads of garlic.
 Simmer with lid on, for ± 20 minutes until the heart is tender.

 Remove artichokes and garlic from boiling stock with a slotted spoon.
 Season lightly with Vegetable Spice and add a good dollop of olive oil.
 Leave at room temperature.

 Arrange the artichokes, Sundried Tomatoes and rocket on a platter.
 Add blobs of ricotta.
-Shake the Salsa Verdi to mix and spoon over.
+Shake the Salsa Verde to mix and spoon over.
 Serve with warm crusty bread.

 Place bread into a brown paper bag.
 Wet the outside of the bag under the tap.
 Microwave on high for 1 minute or bake in a 200°C oven for 10 minutes.